reidya3/rental_prices_predictor/README.md

 ## Model Building <a name="model1"></a>

 First, I transformed the categorical variables into dummy variables.
-I also split the data into train and tests sets with a test size of 20%.
+I also split the data into train and test sets with a test size of 20%.

 I tried four different models and evaluated them using Mean Absolute Error.
 I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.